National Park Service Surveying Technician Jobs

 Survey aid and technician positions require a high school diploma or equivalency, and varying amounts of work experience in the field.
 Survey aides need at least six months experience to qualify for a National Forest Service position, while technicians require a minimum of one year's experience or two years of course work in a related field.
 Land surveyors must have completed a bachelor degree or higher from an accredited institution in land surveying or civil engineering with a focus on surveying, and at least two years of graduate study.
 Candidates may also qualify for a position as a land surveyor by holding a current land surveyor registration obtained by written examination in a state, territory, or the District of Columbia, and at least one year of experience working in the field.

 Survey aids and technicians qualify for grades levels 3-5 of the General Schedule (GS) category of the Federal Wage System.
 Along with the higher educational levels required, land surveyors garner high wages, typically working in GS grade levels 7-9.
 Promotions generally occur every two to three years with the possibility of a pay raise.

 - Surveyors work both indoors and outdoors, gathering spatial data in the field, then organizing it into maps and other reports.

 - Survey aids and technicians require no more than a basic education consisting of a high school diploma or equivalency, and varying amounts of field experience.

 - Land surveyors must have completed a bachelor degree or higher in land surveying or civil engineering with a focus on surveying, plus at least two years of graduate study.

-- Survey aids and technicians qualify for grades levels 3-5 of the General Schedule (GS), and can expect to make between $9 and $13 per hour.
+- Survey aids and technicians qualify for grades levels 3-5 of the General Schedule (GS).

-- Land surveyors typically work in GS grades 7-9, earning between $16 and $20 per hour.
+- Land surveyors typically work in GS grades 7-9.